JonasGreim/US-headquarter-locations/README.md

 - Html data is completely unstructured -> cannot scrape the data
 - We also tried the new wikipedia geosearch api ([link](https://www.mediawiki.org/wiki/API:Geosearch#Example_1:_Obtain_coordinates))
   - But only a few wikipedia pages have coordinates

+### wikidata
+- Try to get the headquarters locations of the companies with the wikidata api.

+- create a unique company list from the ranking (initUniqueComaniesJson.py) -> map later location to json
+- dataCompanyName, searchCompanyName, wikidataCompanyName, qid -> compare and correct manually

+- First have to get the wikidata page qid (id) of the company -> text search with unique company names of ranking
+- get qid -> if no qid found -> manually change company name (5/49)
+- getAllQidsThroughCompanyNameList.py -> extract unique names of ranking -> text search -> first result: add qid + wikidata name to json
+- (didn't work with tag filtering -> incmplete data) -> only text search in wikidata title and synonyms
+- compare -> search name and wikidata name manually -> correct -> if not change the company name in the json

+- then retrieve the wikidata page with the qid (getAllLocationDataThroughQIDList.py)
+- try to get the headquarters location of the company -> no coordinates found -> change name -> run qid search again
+- -> trail and error -> 15  of  49 failed

+-> run industry sector search -> 1  of  49 failed -> ask chatgpt to our 10 sectors

+wikidata websearch is different then the api search (worse) difficult names -> bad search (alphabet, apple) -> data also not right company names

+TODO:
+Alles ordnen, strukturieren -> folder data, foder helper methods,